-Invesco is one of the largest independent global investment management firms, with assets under management of \$841.4 billion.
+Invesco is one of the largest independent global investment management firms, with assets under management of \$972.8 billion.

-We aim to provide the highest returns available from markets, through active management, but in a controlled manner, conscious of the risks involved and within our clients' objectives.
+Invesco aims to provide the highest returns available from markets, through active management, but in a controlled manner, conscious of the risks involved and within our clients' objectives.

-^{} Assets under management as at 30 April 2017
+^{} Assets under management as at 30 April 2018

-Investment Companies Managed by Invesco Perpetual
+Other Information for Shareholders Investment Companies Managed by Invesco